OsBlaineOra/cicd-tools-db-dev/OCI-Config.md

 1. Populate the name or keep the default.
    ![Create Compute instance form](images/createComputeForm1.png)
 1. Scroll down the the "Add SSH keys" section.
-1. Select "Paste SSH keys".
+1. Select "Paste public keys".
 1. In your **Cloud Shell**
    1. Generate a new RSA key pair.